 Here’s to the business owner that thought ahead in such a busy season to show us his festive side.

 Here’s to the single mom that hardly has enough time to toss a few strands over the unruly front bushes.

 Here’s to the elderly couple that still hangs the family wreath from the front door.

 And here’s to us and OUR reality and every moment we make a sparkling memory, small and tender to adults, yet grand and vibrant in the memories of children.
 These are the moments we’re shaping their reality.

-While out on your Christmas light explorations be sure to enjoy Yuletide Glow and Shiver Christmas Lights and Merry Christmas!
+While out on your Christmas light explorations be sure to let us know your favorite spots for lights, and have a Merry Christmas!